Amicus/end-dash/docs/collection.md

 $('body').html(template.el);
 ```

-Volia!
+There you go!

-And on your page:
+On your page:

 ```
 The name is Bond, James Bond